SOWJANYANOWDU/Reflex_Game_STM32/README.md

 # ⚡ Reflex Game — STM32 Reaction Timer

 A **reaction timer game** developed on the **STM32 Nucleo-F446RE** board using **register-level programming** in Embedded C.
+## Why I Built This

+I wanted to build something interactive using only the STM32 board without extra hardware.
+Instead of doing another LED blinking project, I tried creating a simple reaction timer game to practice timers, UART, and interrupts using register-level programming.

+---
 This project measures **human reaction time in milliseconds** using the onboard LED, push button, UART communication, hardware timer, and interrupt system of the STM32 microcontroller.

-Unlike beginner STM32 projects that rely on HAL libraries or CubeMX-generated peripheral configuration, this implementation uses **direct register programming**, providing a deeper understanding of embedded systems and microcontroller architecture.

-> No HAL.
-No RTOS.
-No middleware.
-> Just registers, interrupts, timers, and embedded logic.

----
+This project uses direct register-level programming instead of HAL libraries to better understand how STM32 peripherals work internally.

 #  Objective